iterative/dvc.org/public/static/docs/user-guide/contributing/docs.md

 ## Development environment

-It's highly recommendable to run the Node docs app locally to check documentation changes before submitting them, and its very much needed in order to make changes to the [Node](https://nodejs.org/) documentation engine itself (rare).
+It's highly recommendable to run this web app locally to check documentation changes before submitting them, and quite necessary when making changes to the [Next.js](https://nexyjs.org/) engine itself (rare).
 Source code files need to be properly formatted as well, which is also ensured by the full setup below.

 Get the latest development version by [forking](https://help.github.com/en/articles/fork-a-repo) and cloning the